vtog/labGuides/source/ocp/openshift-day2.rst

 Change Cluster Network MTU
 --------------------------

-It's possible to change MTU post deployment but I recommend getting this right at install time.
+It's possible to change the interface MTU post deployment but I recommend getting this right at install time.
 The following is based on:
 `Changing the MTU for the cluster network
 <https://docs.openshift.com/container-platform/4.12/networking/changing-cluster-network-mtu.html>`_

+.. note:: In the OCP doc they use a machine config to change the nodes interface MTU.
+I found this did NOT work.
+I simply used nmcli to chagne the value.

 .. important:: This is for **OVN-kubernetes** only.
 For OpenShift SDN see official documentation.